iifl-logo

 xx.
 As at balance sheet date, the Company does not have any amount remaining unspent under Section 135(5) of the Act.
 Accordingly, reporting under clause 3(xx) of the Order is not applicable.

 xxi.
-The reporting under clause 3(xxi) of the Order is not applicable in respect of audit of standalone financial statements.
-Accordingly, no comment in respect of the said clause has been included in this report.
+The reporting under clause 3(xxi) of the Order relates to audit of Consolidated Financial Statements, which is not applicable to the Company.
+Accordingly, no comment in respect of this clause has been included.

 For Price Waterhouse & Co Chartered Accountants LLP